aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

 ## Athena SQL

 Athena SQL is defined in a file following the naming convention of `athena-<database name>-<table name>.sql` and is stored in the `/etl/transformation-sql` folder in the `etl-scripts` bucket.
-When using CDK for deployment, the contents of the `/lib/glue_scripts/lib/transformation-sql` directory will be automatically deployed to this location.
+When using AWS CDK for deployment, the contents of the `/lib/glue_scripts/lib/transformation-sql` directory will be automatically deployed to this location.

 Athena SQL is based on Trino and Presto SQL.
 The Athena SQL engine generally supports Trino and Presto syntax and adds its own improvements.
 Athena does not support all Trino or Presto features.
-A full reference for all the syntax and commands available in Athena SQL can be found in the [AWS Athena SQL Reference documentation](https://docs.aws.amazon.com/athena/latest/ug/ddl-sql-reference.html).
+A full reference for all the syntax and commands available in Athena SQL can be found in the [Athena SQL Reference documentation](https://docs.aws.amazon.com/athena/latest/ug/ddl-sql-reference.html).

-Considerations and requirements for InsuranceLake's integration with Athena SQL:
+The following are considerations and requirements for InsuranceLake's integration with Athena SQL:

-* When creating views ensure that each query start with `CREATE OR REPLACE VIEW` to ensure that the first, and all subsequent pipeline executions succeed.
+* When creating views, confirm that each query starts with `CREATE OR REPLACE VIEW` to ensure that the first, and all subsequent pipeline executions, succeed.

 * The default database for Athena-created views and tables is the workflow database with the appended `_consume` suffix.
 A different database can be specified using a full table name expression in the `CREATE OR REPLACE` statement.

+    {: .warning }
-    * **Warning:** Creating views and tables outside of the workflow's default database may create difficult to manage complexity when trying to understand which workflows are responsible for which tables in the Glue Catalog.
+    Creating views and tables outside of the workflow's default database may create difficult to manage complexity when trying to understand which workflows are responsible for which tables in the Data Catalog.

 * The ETL supports multiple Athena SQL queries in the same file, each separated by a semicolon (`;`).
 This allows you to update multiple views of your data from a single data workflow (1-to-many).

+    {: .note }
-    * **Note:** The multi-query implementation relies on the Python `split` function and may not support all variations of query syntax.
+    The multi-query implementation relies on the Python `split` function and may not support all variations of query syntax.

 * Athena SQL supports [dot notation](https://docs.aws.amazon.com/athena/latest/ug/rows-and-structs.html) for working with arrays, maps, and structured data types for nested data.